 Mohs surgery, also known as Mohs micrographic surgery, is used to treat common skin cancers like basal cell carcinoma, squamous cell carcinoma, and some forms of melanoma.
 This procedure involves removing thin layers of skin that contain cancerous cells to be examined until only cancer-free tissues are left remaining.

-Pemphigus Vulgaris is a rare autoimmune disease that causes intense blistering to the skin and to mucous membranes linings, such as the mouth, nose, throat, and genitals.
+Pemphigus Vulgaris is a rare autoimmune disease that causes intense blistering on the skin and mucous membranes linings, such as the mouth, nose, throat, and genitals.
 The blisters have thin roofs that can break easily and cause extreme pain.

-Pityriasis Lichenoides is an uncommon disease to the skin that causes a scaly rash and is made up of small bumpy areas.
-The pink bumps tend to come in groups, however it is not contagious.
+Pityriasis Lichenoides is an uncommon skin disease that causes a scaly rash, and is made up of several small, bumpy areas.
+The bumps tend to come in groups, however, it is not contagious.

 Polymorphic Light Eruption is a rash that appears after exposure to light.
-The rash can appear in small red bumps, larger red areas, or blisters.
-PLE is common and shows up one to two days after sun exposure.
+The rash can appear in the form of small red bumps, large red areas, or blisters.
+PLE is common and shows up one or two days after sun exposure.

-Psoriasis is a common inflammatory skin disease that can appear at any age and tends to come and go unpredictably.
-Psoriasis is caused when skin cells build up and form scales of dry, itchy patches.
-It does not scar the skin although sometimes it can cause a temporary increase or reduction in skin pigmentation.
+Psoriasis is a common inflammatory skin disease that can appear at any age, and tends to come and go unpredictably.
+Psoriasis is caused when skin cells build up and form dry, itchy patches.
+It does not scar the skin, although sometimes it can cause a temporary increase or reduction in skin pigmentation.

 Pyoderma Gangrenosum is a rare inflammatory skin disorder that is characterized by small, red, bumps or blisters that eventually erode to form skin ulcers.
 PG cannot be transferred and usually occurs in young and middle-aged adults.

-Rosacea is a common rash that often begins with a tendency to blush more easily than others.
+Rosacea is a common rash that often begins when individuals develop a tendency to blush more than others.
 The redness can slowly spread to central parts of the face causing small, inflamed, red bumps and pus spots.

-Scabies is a common very itchy skin condition caused by human scabies mites.
-Scabies are usually picked up by direct skin-to-skin contact with someone who already had scabies and only rarely by infected clothing or bedding.
-The infestation leads to constant inching and an angry rash due to the burrowing mite.
+Scabies is a common skin condition caused by human scabies mites.
+Scabies are usually picked up by direct skin-to-skin contact with someone who has scabies.
+Scabies can rarely be caught from contact with infected clothing or bedding.
+The infestation leads to constant inching and a red rash caused by burrowing mites.

-Shingles is a painful blistering rash caused by the same virus that causes chickenpox.
-Shingles can occur anywhere on the body, but it most often appears as a single stripe of blisters that wraps around the torso.
+Shingles is a painful rash caused by the same virus that causes chickenpox.
+Shingles can occur anywhere on the body, and often appears as a strips of blisters that wrap around the torso.

 Sweet’s Syndrome is an uncommon skin disorder characterized by a fever and the appearance of painful, tender, red, lumps on the skin.
 The lesions most commonly occur on the neck, torso, arms, and head.

-Urticaria is also known as the hives, consists of a pink or white rash triggered by a reaction to food, medicine, or other irritants.
+Urticaria is also known as hives, and consists of a pink or white rash, triggered by a reaction to food, medicine, or other irritants.

-Vitiligo is a common condition in which areas of skin lose their normal pigment cause white in blotches.
-Vitiligo occurs when pigment-producing cells die or stop making melanin.
-The pigment that gives you color.
+Vitiligo is a common condition in which areas of the skin lose their normal pigment, causing white blotches.
+Vitiligo occurs when pigment-producing cells die or stop making melanin (the pigment that gives you color).